Are you looking at using an App to learn French, but aren’t sure which one would be best? Here are the seven best apps to learn French in 2021.

 Babbel is another free app that allows you to learn French on the go.
 It is compatible with most devices, so isn’t specifically aimed towards iPhone users.

 This app is a good choice for people who are just starting to learn French as well as those who are more experienced.
-It caters for every skill level with different lessons depending upon your existing knowledge.
+It caters to every skill level with different lessons depending upon your existing knowledge.

-If you choose to purchase a live subscription with this app, you will also benefit from virtual classes, which are taught by language teachers.
+If you choose to purchase a live subscription to this app, you will also benefit from virtual classes, which are taught by language teachers.
 This means that as well as having the content that is already available to free members, you will have the bonus of being able to listen to someone and ask a professional any questions that may come up while you are studying.

 This app will help with your grammar and ability to easily conjugate verbs without being connected to the internet.
-This is a bonus for those who have run out of data or are unable to connect and haven’t been able to spend some time on their French lessons.
+This is a bonus for those who have run out of data or are unable to connect and haven’t been able to spend time on their French lessons.

 Busuu, particularly the free version, is ideal for beginners.
-This is because it spends a lot of time, in the beginning, going over the basics of the language and how to use it.
+This is because it spends a lot of time in the beginning going over the basics of the language and how to use it.
 This is done through grammar, vocabulary, pronunciation, and conversation lessons, as well as audio dialogues and interactive tests.

-If you are looking for an app that focuses more on the language that you might hear when conversing with a local rather than learning endless vocabulary.
-This is the best app for you to learn French.
+If you are looking for an app that focuses more on the language that you might hear when conversing with a local rather than learning endless vocabulary, this is the best app for you to learn French.

 Apps for Kids

-Do you struggle to get your kids to learn a second language, or perhaps they are struggling with what they are learning at school?
+Do you struggle to get your kids to learn a second language?
+Or perhaps they are struggling with what they are learning at school.
 There is a way that you can use their screen time to improve on this, by using one of the best apps to learn French in 2021.

 Gus on the Go: French for Kids

-It works like a truly immersive experience as there isn’t an English translation anywhere on the app.
+It works like a truly immersive experience as there isn’t an English translation anywhere in the app.
 Immersion is one way that is highly recommended for learning a language.
 So, this means that the child using it will have to learn the language to progress and understand what is happening.

 Gus on the Go uses the methods that French kids are taught when they are learning the language as well, so it is important to remember that your child won’t be learning the gender of the words.
-When learning French, they will be taught the vocabulary with indefinite articles, so instead of learning Le Lion (the lion), they would be learning un lion (a lion).
+When learning French, they will be taught the vocabulary with indefinite articles, so instead of learning le lion (the lion), they would be learning un lion (a lion).